 Distribution: N - Lig (van den Boom & Etayo 1995).

 Description: Thallus crustose, thinly episubstratic, white to grey-white.
 Apothecia biatorine, sessile, 0.2-0.4 mm across, with a black, epruinose disc and a thin proper margin.
-Proper exciple prosoplectenchymatous, brown to grey brown in outer part, colourless within, the pigmented parts K+ violet, N+ orange-red; epithecium grey-brown, K+ strongly violet, N+ orange-red; hymenium colourless, 45-75 µm high, K/I+ blue; paraphyses simple or sparingly branched in upper part, 1-1.5 µm thick at base, the apical cells to 3 µm wide; hypothecium colourless.
-Asci 8-spored, clavate, Teloschistes-type.
-Ascospores 1-septate, polarilocular, hyaline, ellipsoid, 11-15 x 6-8 µm, the septum 4-7 µm thick; lumina of immature spores sometimes sandglass-shaped.
+Proper exciple prosoplectenchymatous, brown to grey brown in outer part, colourless within, the pigmented parts K+ violet, N+ orange-red; epithecium grey-brown, K+ strongly violet, N+ orange-red; hymenium colourless, 45-75 µm high, K/I+ blue; paraphyses simple or sparingly branched in upper part, 1-1.5 µm thick at base, the apical cells up to 3 µm wide; hypothecium colourless.
+Asci 8-spored, clavate, functionally unitunicate, apically thickened with a broad internal beak, the inner part of apex and external cap I+ blue, Teloschistes-type.
+Ascospores 2-celled, polarilocular, hyaline, ellipsoid, 11-15 x 6-8 µm, the equatorial thickening (“septum”) 4-7 µm; lumina of immature spores sometimes sandglass-shaped.
 Photobiont chlorococcoid.
 Spot tests: thallus K-, C-, KC- P-.
 Chemistry: exciple and epithecium with unidentified anthraquinones.